gruppe-adler/action-release-to-steam-ws/README.md

 ## Limitations

 ### `meta.cpp`
 We support every fields of Arma 3's `meta.cpp` as described [here](https://community.bistudio.com/wiki/Arma_3:_meta.cpp), except the `hashOverride` field.
-It is marked as not required, but it is unclear if this causes compatibility issues with the Arma 3 Launcher.
+It is marked as not required and according to a BI developer this is true and should not cause any issues.
+Although it is very unlikely, this may cause compatibility issues with Arma 3 Launcher in the future.

 ### Markdown support
 Converting between markups with diffing feature sets isn't an easy task and can only happen on a best effort basis.
 It is always recommend to check your Steam WS "Change Notes" for any obvious errors after a new version has been released.
 Nevertheless it still makes it a lot easier.
 Fixing a few conversion issues is less work than converting everything from scratch by hand.